Shoelaces: Myths

 A popular myth states that Gurkha soldiers, fighting for Britain, crawled along the ground, feeling the laces of the soldiers they encountered.
 British soldiers employed straight- or bar-lacing, while Japanese troops employed a criss-cross pattern.
 Criss-cross laces could therefore mean the difference between life and death.
 The importance of correct lacing was thus emphasized to British troops.
 Whether true or not, there is an account of Gurkha soldiers checking the boots and laces of soldiers they encounter in the dark to find if they are friend or foe.

+CIA shoelace code

+The CIA used types of lacing as a form of communications with other agents.

 Shoelace accessories

 There are many shoelace accessories.
 There are hooks to help lace shoelaces tightly.
 They are especially useful for skates where tight lacing is important.
 Shoelace covers protect the laces, especially in wrestling.
 Shoelace charms are decorative, as are colored shoelaces.
 Some laces are colored using expensive dyes, other, more "personal" colors, are drawn-on with permanent markers.
 Some dress codes (especially high schools) will specifically exclude color laces and charms.
 Lace-locks hold laces together, eliminating the need for tying.
 There are shoelace tags, sometimes called deubré, with two holes or slots through which the shoelace is passed.
 These are worn on the section of shoelace closest to the toes, in other words the last lace, so that the image or writing on the tag is visible (as can be seen at right).

+Magnetic shoe closures are a type of adaptive clothing accessory which can be laced onto the shoe and used to tighten or loosen the shoe, without the wearer having to tie or untie the laces.